coin-or/python-mip/docs/intro.rst

 The MIP python package provides a solver independent interface to Mixed-Integer Linear Programming solvers.
-The basic functionality allows the modelling, optimization, problem modification and re-optimization and solution query.
+The basic functionality allows the modelling, optimization, problem modification, re-optimization and solution query.

 As a first example, consider the solution of the 0/1 knapsack problem: given a set :math:`I` each one with a weight :math:`w_i`  and estimated profit